 Welcome to the Writing Center!
 How can we help you?

 The tutors in the Writing Center can help you develop strategies for planning, organizing, drafting, and revising papers, reports, or other documents.
 The Writing Center can also help with resumés, scholarship letters, and other writing projects not associated with a specific class.
 The Writing Center's RISE resource can help you with fundamental English skills.
 Click here for a complete list of our services.

 The Writing Center is also eager to provide A-B Tech curriculum students with support for creative writing projects and is pleased to promote The Rhapsodist, a literary journal for A-B Tech students, faculty, and staff.
 The first issue of The Rhapsodist appeared on campus in spring semester 2012.
 Click here for The Rhapsodist’s submission guidelines.

 There are several ways to get help from the Writing Center:

 Visit the Writing Center in person. . .

 The Writing Center (located in Don C. Locke 125--lower level of the library) is open Monday through Thursday from 9 a.m. to 5 p.m. and on Fridays from 9 a.m. to 2 p.m. for scheduled 50-minute tutoring sessions.
 Appointments start on the hour.
 (Note: The Writing Center is not open on Fridays during the summer term.)

 When you come to the Writing Center, you can look forward to a relaxed one-on-one session with a tutor who will help you discover what you want to accomplish during and after the session and then guide you to meet the goals you set for yourself.
-To make an appointment, click on the link below the Welcome banner at the top of this page.
+To make an appointment for a Writing Center session to discuss a writing assignment at any stage of development, click on the link below the Welcome banner at the top of this page.
 You may also call (828) 398-7218 or come to the reception desk in Don C. Locke 125 (on the lower level of the library) for help with scheduling an appointment.